ibm-cloud-docs/cloud-pak-data/getting-started.md

 If you want to install other supported services, such as DataStage, MongoDB, Db2 Advanced Edition, Db2 Big SQL, Cognos Analytics, or Watson Studio Premium, which are not available in the IBM Cloud Catalog, install them in transfer mode.
 For more information, see [Installing IBM Cloud Pak for Data](https://www.ibm.com/support/producthub/icpdata/docs/content/SSQNUZ_current/cpd/install/install.html).

-## Uninstalling the Cloud Pak for Data
+## Uninstalling Cloud Pak for Data

-To uninstall you can use the schematics workspace console or the command line interface
+To uninstall Cloud Pak for Data from the Cloud Catalog, you can use the schematics workspace console or the command line interface.
 ### Uninstalling the Cloud Pak for Data from the Schematics workspace console
-1. Enter the workspace of your installed Cloud pak for Data
+1. Enter the workspace of your installed Cloud Pak for Data
-2. Click the Actions button in the upper right corner.
-Then, click the delete button to trigger a delete.
+2. Click **Actions**, and then click **Delete**.

-3. Choose Delete workspace and Delete all associated resources and input the name of the workspace to confirm.
+3. Choose **Delete workspace** and **Delete all associated resources** and enter the name of the workspace to confirm.
-Click the delete to delete the workspace.

-4. Waiting for the uninstall finish.
+4. Click **Delete** to delete the workspace and wait for the uninstall to complete.

-5. Verify that the Cloud Pak is uninstalled:
-   Access the IBM Managed Redhat Openshift Cluster  web console and verify that the components that are related to the Cloud Pak for Data, such as any related pods, are no longer installed.
+5. Verify that Cloud Pak for Data is uninstalled by accessing the IBM Managed Red Hat OpenShift Cluster web console and verifying that the components that are related to Cloud Pak for Data, such as any related pods, are no longer installed.

-### Uninstalling any particular service of Cloud Pak for Data with command-line
+### Uninstalling a service with the command-line
 To uninstall Cloud Pak for Data, see [Uninstalling Cloud Pak for Data](https://www.ibm.com/support/producthub/icpdata/docs/content/SSQNUZ_current/cpd/install/rhos-uninstall.html).
-To uninstall any particular service in Cloud Pak for Data see the uninstall topic in [Installing Services](https://www.ibm.com/support/producthub/icpdata/docs/content/SSQNUZ_current/cpd/install/install.html)
+To uninstall a service in Cloud Pak for Data, see the uninstall topic for [Services in the catalog](https://www.ibm.com/support/producthub/icpdata/docs/content/SSQNUZ_current/cpd/svc/services.html)